Iowa governor got 2nd chance; she thinks felons should, too

 Besides rebuilding her life, Weitl said, Reynolds gained a greater sense of empathy for others in the criminal justice system.

 “That’s where she creates the second chances deal," Weitl said.
-“Look at where’s she’s come from.”
+“Look at where she’s come from.”

 Reynolds said voting can help felons return successfully to society.
 Previous Democratic governors used executive orders to automatically restore prisoner voting rights after their release, but Republican Gov. Terry Branstad, Reynolds' predecessor, reversed that action when he was elected in 2010.